IDEA-Research/Grounded-SAM-2/README.md

 ## News

+- `2024/10/10`: Support `SAM-2.1` models, if you want to use `SAM 2.1` model, you need to update to the latest code and reinstall SAM 2 follow [SAM 2.1 Installation](https://github.com/facebookresearch/sam2?tab=readme-ov-file#latest-updates).
 - `2024/08/31`: Support `dump json results` in Grounded SAM 2 Image Demos (with Grounding DINO).
 - `2024/08/20`: Support **Florence-2 SAM 2 Image Demo** which includes `dense region caption`, `object detection`, `phrase grounding`, and cascaded auto-label pipeline `caption + phrase grounding`.
 - `2024/08/09`: Support **Ground and Track New Object** throughout the whole videos.
 This feature is still under development now.
 Credits to [Shuo Shen](https://github.com/ShuoShenDe).